AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 Step 8: Call it "Simple Selector"

-That gives a "working" result we can study... although you may have to re-size the window to see both tables.
-You can do that (and adjust the size or placement of the controls on the form) in the usual way whenever you have the form open in the design mode, i.e. open for editing.)
+That gives a "working" result we can study.
+You may want to re-size the window to see both tables.
+You can do that (and adjust the size or placement of the controls on the form) in the usual way whenever you have the form open in the design mode, i.e. open for editing.

 The reason we told the form wizard to disallow any changes to the data is that sometimes when your form isn't yet working properly, you can corrupt the data in the table.
 In a "finished" database, you would of course implement a way for users to change the data... but this form is for looking up data, not entering new data